zemmyang/zemmyang.github.io/_posts/research/2019-05-31-waveguide-atom-trap.markdown

 * performed post-processing on the results using several Matlab scripts
 * created the illustrations for the paper in Blender, and 3D animations for use in presentations
 * worked with colleagues in the Physics Department of BGU to analyze the results. wrote and edited the manuscript, summarized the available related literature.
-* presented the results of the research in multiple conferences: Israel (oral presentation and 2 posters), and the results will be presented the upcoming SPIE Optics and Photonics conference in USA
+* presented the results of the research in multiple conferences: oral presentation and 2 posters